 4. Include additional factors: while the formula mentioned above provides a rough estimate of calorie burn during running, it is important to consider other factors that can affect energy expenditure.
 This includes factors such as terrain, elevation changes, and weather conditions, as they can significantly impact the intensity of the activity and thus the number of calories burned.

-See also How many calories in indian lunch
+See also How many calories are in halloween candy

 5. Keep a record: to accurately assess the calories burned during a 100-mile run, it can be helpful to keep a record of your running activity.
 This can include tracking your running pace, the duration of each run, and any other relevant details.
 By recording this information, you can make adjustments to your calorie burn estimates based on the specific conditions encountered during the run.